paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-038-fishery-conservation-and-management.md

 #### References in Text
 The Resources and Ecosystems Sustainability, Tourist Opportunities, and Revived Economies of the Gulf Coast States Act of 2012, referred to in subsec. (b), is subtitle F (§ 1601 et seq.) of Pub.
 L. 112–141, div.
 A, title I, July 6, 2012, 126 Stat.
 588, which is set out as a note under [section 1321 of Title 33](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title33-section1321&num=0&edition=prelim), Navigation and Navigable Waters.
 For complete classification of this Act to the Code, see Tables.

-This Act, referred to in subsec. (c)(3), is Pub.
-L. 116–340, Jan.
-13, 2021, 134 Stat.
-5128, known as the Direct Enhancement of Snapper Conservation and the Economy through Novel Devices Act of 2020 and also known as the DESCEND Act of 2020.
-For complete classification of this Act to the Code, see Short Title of 2021 Amendment note set out under [section 1801 of this title](./chapter-038-fishery-conservation-and-management.md#section-1801) and Tables.
+This chapter, referred to in subsec. (c)(3), was in the original “this Act”, meaning Pub.
+L. 94–265, Apr.
+13, 1976, 90 Stat.
+331, known as the Magnuson-Stevens Fishery Conservation and Management Act, which is classified principally to this chapter.
+For complete classification of this Act to the Code, see Short Title note set out under [section 1801 of this title](./chapter-038-fishery-conservation-and-management.md#section-1801) and Tables.

 #### Effective and Termination Dates
 Section effective 1 year after Jan.
 13, 2021, see section 3(c) of Pub.
 L. 116–340, set out as an Effective and Termination Dates of 2021 Amendment note under [section 1858 of this title](./chapter-038-fishery-conservation-and-management.md#section-1858).